hasura/learn-graphql/tutorials/database/yugabyte/tutorial-site/content/connect-to-hasura-programatically.md

 ---
 title: "Connect to Hasura Programmatically"
-metaTitle: "Connect to Hasura Progammatically | Yugabyte Tutorial"
+metaTitle: "Connect to Hasura Progammatically | YugabyteDB Tutorial"
 metaDescription: "In this section, we will learn how to connect to Hasura programatically using cURL or via Node.js server"
 ---